wp-plugins/antivirus/readme.txt

 == Changelog ==
+= 0.4 =
+* Adds support for WordPress new changelog readme.txt standard
+* Various changes for more speed, usability and security

 = 0.3 =
 * Add alternate e-mail address (admin e-mail address as default)
 * Admin notice on dashboard where it has found the virus suspicion